x-tabdeveloping/turftopic/docs/benchmark.md

     width="675px"
     height="420px"
   ></iframe>
-  <figcaption> Figure 1: Speed of Different Models on 20 Newsgroups </figcaption>
 </figure>

 #### Speed

-We recorded documents per second for each topic model for each run, not including the time it takes to produce embeddings.
+We recorded the amount of documents a model could process per second for each of the runs.
+It seems that matrix factorization approaches were fastest ($S^3$, SensTopic, KeyNMF), while neural approaches (FASTopic, ZeroShotTM) the slowest.
+While in our investigations, SensTopic seems slower than SemanticSignalSeparation, it is important to note, that SensTopic has built-in JIT compilation capabilities, once JAX is installed, and is therefore likely to be even faster than $S^3$.
+For more detail, see [SensTopic](SensTopic.md).
+We plotted model speed versus performance on the interactive graph to the right.
+Model size represents the Fowlkes-Mallows Index.

 <figure style="text-align: center; float: left;">
   <iframe